kozodoi/Text_Readability_Prediction/README.md

 ## Demo app

 The project includes [an interactive web app](https://share.streamlit.io/kozodoi/text_readability_prediction/main/web_app.py).
-The app allows to estimate reading complexity of a custom text using two of the trained transfomer models.
+The app allows estimating reading complexity of a custom text using one of the trained transformer models.
 The app is built in Python using the Streamlit package.

 ![web_app](https://i.postimg.cc/Y0GhrpJB/web-app.jpg)